Discovery Hikes are a great way for the adventurous and well-prepared to explore the heart of Denali.

 These ranger-led hikes travel everywhere, so expect uneven terrain, small stream crossings, close encounters with dense vegetation and unpredictable weather.
 Along the way, you can engage the park with all your senses and build memories of this special kind of "walk in the park."

 You may sign up for a hike one to two days in advance, and you can only sign up in person at the Denali Visitor Center.
+All members of your party must be present during the sign-up process in order to claim a spot.
 There are no exceptions to this rule.

-Plan on a bus ride lasting anywhere from one to four hours, to hike for three to five hours, and then a similar-length bus ride back to the park entrance.
-The disco bus leaves at 8 am every morning.
+Plan on a bus ride lasting anywhere from thirty minutes to two hours, to hike for three to five hours, and then a similar-length bus ride back to the park entrance.
+You should be prepared for a day lasting up to 10 hours.